crdcamp/ml-learning-linear-regression-feature-engineering/README.md

 # The never-ending learning journey continues

 Welcome to yet another intermediary step in my ML learning journey.
-Here, I'm effectively filling in the prerequisites for my next linear regression practice application.
+Here, I'm effectively filling in some prerequisites for my next linear regression practice application.
+I will be exploring some more in the next repository as well.
 These lessons primarily involve exploratory data analysis and feature engineering; two topics that I've been putting off for the sake of developing my first model (found in my [lin-reg-practice repository](https://github.com/crdcamp/lin-reg-practice)).

 Some lighter requirements include finally familiarizing myself with plotting in Python (way overdue), using Scikit-Learn's `Pipeline` feature for cleaner code, and exploring some of the more simple methods of numeric transformations.
 More advanced numeric transformations will be explored on a case-by-case basis.